Super tips for staying safe on game day

 Historically, Super Bowl Sunday falls in line as one of the top drinking days of the year, frequently ranking second only to New Year’s Eve.

-In data provided by BACtrack, which makes smartphone-enabled breathalyzers to monitor blood alcohol content (BAC), the average BAC during the big game in 2016 was .079%.
+In 2016, BACtrack, a company which makes smartphone-enabled breathalyzers to monitor blood alcohol content (BAC), gathered staistics by using their products on game day revelers.
+That year, the average BAC during the big game was .079%.
 A driver is considered alcohol-impaired with a blood alcohol concentration of .08 or higher, which is the legal limit in all states.
 The average level during the game on Super Bowl Sunday was 50% higher than the average level on other non-holiday Sundays.

 In an effort to keep Kentucky roadways safe, the Kentucky State Police plans to ramp up their patrols and set up an increased amount of DUI checkpoints on Super Bowl Sunday.